AI-Powered Forms for Medicine, Taxes, & More

 Putting the Prototype to the Test

-Using Maze, I conducted 4 remote, moderated and 10 remote, unmoderated usability tests.
-My goals were to assess user navigation and ease by asking participants to complete the following tasks below.
+Using Maze, we conducted 4 remote, moderated and 10 remote, unmoderated usability tests.
+Our goals were to assess user navigation and ease.

 Tasks